dbogatic/crypto_wallet/README.md

 The final step is to join hd-wallet-derive private key derivation tool, ETH transaction and BTC-test transaction into one automated wallet that will derive keys for the specified crypto (in our case BTC-test, BTC or ETH) and execute prepared transactions based on the provided recipients' addresses and amounts as well as return transaction confirmations.
 For details please see [wallet-multi.py](https://github.com/dbogatic/crypto_wallet/blob/main/wallet_multi.py).

-* In order to accomplish this, we have created input user prompts that ask forst for a crypto to be specified.
+* In order to accomplish this, we have created input user prompts that ask first for a crypto to be specified.
-* Next, if ETH was specified, it creates ETH private keys, obtains account information, sends a transaction and returns a confirmation.
+* Next, if ETH was specified, it creates ETH private keys, obtains account information, prompts a user for the address and the amount to be sent, then sends a transaction and returns a confirmation.
-* In case that BTC-test was specified, our file prompts the user for the recipients address, obtains the sender account information, sends a transaction and returns a confirmation.
+* In case that BTC-test was specified, the python file prompts the user for the recipients address, amount to me sent, obtains a sender's account information, sends a transaction and returns a confirmation.
-* Please notice that private keys are manually selected after being derived and placed in .env file to be hidden from the public.
+* Please note that private keys are manually selected after being derived and placed in .env file to be hidden from public (in the next revision of this crypto-wallet repo, we will automate the process of selection and import of private keys).
 * The final automation of crypto transactions was accomplished by importing our [btc_trans.py](https://github.com/dbogatic/crypto_wallet/blob/main/btc_trans.py) and [eth_trans.py](https://github.com/dbogatic/crypto_wallet/blob/main/eth_trans.py) python files through an if statement, after determining which crypto was selected by the user.
 #
 © 2021 Author: Dragan Bogatic